Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/FAQ.md

 - How to delete a node?

-- How to delete connection between two nodes?
+- How to delete connection/edge between two nodes?
   ```jac
     node_1 del --> node_2;
   ```